SCHEDULE OF LABS

 weighting of different subjects.
 The material in this

-together with the discussions, demonstrations, and text readings, is the basic
+together with the discussions and demonstrations, is the basic

 information content of the course.

 Demonstration Materials - A variety of materials will be out

 on demonstration each week.
 These materials are NOT